Mrrvm/os_lusiadas_2/content/wdka-pub.md

 [[Os Lusíadas]] is a ruin of the past that has served and continues to serve as a means to create a violent world.
 In its rewriting there is the possibility to betray its legacy, to reinvent it and its role in Portuguese culture, to leave behind a different narrative for the future[^worlding] that can work as a tool to return "colonial pain and trauma to its thinkers"[^joacine].
 I see this project as a fertile ruin, an open incubator or a library - where new relations may be crafted from the collection of references that very literally compose the body of emerging text via this experimental writing approach.

 [^found-bodies]: *Núcleo Museológico Rota da Escravatura, Museu de Lisboa.
-Text on "A lixeira do vale da gafaria," observed January, 2025.
+Text on A lixeira do vale da gafaria, observed January, 2025.
 Lagos.
 Photograph of text available at [[Núcleo Museológico Rota da Escravatura#^found-enslaved-bodies]]*.

 [^portuguese-slave-trade-page]: *Caldeira, Arlindo.
 The Portuguese "Slave" Trade.
 Oxford Research Encyclopedia of African History.
 Edited by Thomas Spear.
 Oxford: Oxford University Press, 2024. https://doi.org/10.1093/acrefore/9780190277734.013.903*.